jaronowitz/frankenfit/README.md

 The most up-to-date documentation, corresponding to the unreleased `main` branch of this repository, is available here: https://maxbane.github.io/frankenfit/current/.

-The author of Frankenfit has put a lot of effort into writing a narrative walkthrough of using the library for predictive data modeling, as well as complete API documentation.
+The documentation provides a detailed narrative walkthrough of using the library for predictive data modeling, as well as a complete API reference.
 Please check it out!

 ## Type annotations